 Why buy cryptocurrencies

-Here are a few reasons why you should buy cryptocurrencies:
+Here are a few reasons why buying cryptocurrencies can be an attractive option:

 Without having to trade through intermediaries, cryptocurrencies cannot be controlled and manipulated by governments and banks.